tldr-pages/tldr/pages/common/krita.md

 # krita

-> Krita is a sketching and painting program designed for digital artists.
+> A sketching and painting program designed for digital artists.
 > See also: `gimp`.
 > More information: <https://docs.krita.org/en/reference_manual/linux_command_line.html>.